Do Pitbull Puppies’ Coat Change Color As They Grow?

 Why is my pitbull changing colors?

-Your Pitbull is probably changing color because of the simple aging process, but pitbulls can also have a slight change of color to their coats or skin due to Injury, Surgery, Illness (Hormonal Problems, Vitiligo, Cancer).
-If you notice your Pitbull changing color when they shouldn’t, you might want to call your vet and discuss it with them.
+Your Pitbull is probably changing color because of the simple aging process, but pitbulls can also have a slight change of color to their coats or skin due to injury, surgery, or illness (Hormonal Problems, Vitiligo, Cancer).
+If you notice your Pitbull changing color when it shouldn’t, you might want to call your vet and discuss it with them.

 Helpful Resources